Reus strikes twice as Dortmund trim Bayern's lead

 Berlin (AFP) – Marco Reus defied the boos of the home crowd with two goals against Union Berlin on Sunday, as Borussia Dortmund cruised to a 3-0 win to narrow the gap at the top of the Bundesliga to six points.

-Reus, who won a controversial penalty when the two teams met last season, was given a hostile welcome to the capital.
+Reus, who won a controversial penalty when the two teams met last season, was given a hostile welcome in the capital.

-But he silenced the home end with two first-half goals as Dortmund claimed their first ever away win at Union and gave themselves faint hope in the title race.
+He silenced the home end with two first-half goals as Dortmund bounced back from last week's loss to Leverkusen to claim their first ever away win at Union.

+"Last week was really bad and we wanted to show a reaction today.
+It's difficult to come here because Union are a really good team," Reus told DAZN.

+Team mate Mats Hummels was equally unwilling to talk about his side's chances of catching runaway leaders Bayern, pointing instead to the fact that Dortmund now have a 12-point cushion in the race for the Champions League.

+"I am just happy that we've opened up a huge lead on fifth place," he said.

-After leaders Bayern slumped to a shock defeat at minnows Bochum on Saturday, the clash in the capital was a must-win for second-placed Dortmund.
+After leaders Bayern slumped to a shock loss at minnows Bochum on Saturday, the clash in the capital was a must-win for second-placed Dortmund.

 Dortmund made a nervy start, but took the lead on 18 minutes, Reus drilling a low shot home from close range amid a flurry of legs in the box.